openfaas/faas-cli/README.md

 You can customise the Dockerfile or code for any of the templates.
 Just create a new directory and copy in the templates folder from this repository.
 The templates in your current working directory are always used for builds.

 **Docker image**

+Specify `lang: Dockerfile` if you want the faas-cli to execute a build or `skip_build: true` for pre-supplied images.

 * Ultimate versatility and control
 * Package anything